srinjoyc/fcl-docs/README.md

 ## `fcl.mutate({...options})`
 Allows you to submit transactions to the blockchain to potentially mutate the state.

-:warning: By default, `fcl.mutate` uses `fcl.authz` to produce the authorization for the current user (assumes it is already set).
-If the current user is not set (ie. not being used in the browser), then you will need to write your own custom authorization and signing functions.
+:warning: When being used in the browser, `fcl.mutate` uses `fcl.authz` to produce the authorization for the current user.
+When calling this method from Node, you will need to supply your own custom authorization and signing functions.

+#### Example
+- [Node Service to authorize transactions using builders](https://github.com/onflow/kitty-items/blob/master/api/src/services/flow.ts) - it is reccomended to use `fcl.mutate` instead of `fcl.send(...).then(fcl.decode)`

 ### Options